baobaollf/cs540_project/README.md

 conditions both servers need to be running before the client tries to connect.

-The prototype simulates a client connection to an authentication server.
+The prototype simulates the following:
+- A client connection to an authentication server.
-The sharing of a security object between the servers, and the servers serving content to the client.
+- The sharing of a security object between the servers.
+- The servers serving content to the client.

 ## Authors
 - Linfeng Li